- c/o St Mark’s Church

 St Nicholas Church celebrated its 80th Birthday on St Luke's Day, 18 October, in 2009.
 The preacher was the Rev'd Nicholas Papadopolous, previous Priest-in-Charge in 2000 for about 3 years.

-St Nichalas High Altar
+St Nicholas' High Altar

 Preparing for lunch after the service